sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-28-primer-chapter3.md

 ## Namespace using Declaration

 ### using Declaration
-In order to use a name inside a certain namespace, you should type like this : `namespace::name` <br>
+In order to use a name inside a certain namespace, you should type like this : `namespace::\name` <br>
 but with **using** declaration, you can skip ' namespace:: ' part
 ```c++
 #include <iostream>